AlchemyOptions/AlchemyOptions/README.md

 ## Contribution

-If you feel like this plugin could be extended, or you think you've found a bug (most likely) please [create an issue on GitHub](https://github.com/AlchemyOptions/AlchemyOptions).
+If you feel like Alchemy Options could be extended, or you think you've found a bug (most likely) please [create an issue on GitHub](https://github.com/AlchemyOptions/AlchemyOptions).

 ## Ready to go?